discoliam/liamrichardson/src/uses.md

 For filter brewing, I use a [Hario V60](https://www.hario.co.uk/products/hario-v60-drip-decanter-pour-over-coffee-maker-700ml) or an [AeroPress](https://aeropress.com/), which for both I have a variety of paper, metal, and cloth filters.
 When travelling, I'll normally carry a [MiiR Pourigami](https://www.miir.com/collections/pourigami-travel-coffee-system/products/pourigami-portable-travel-coffee-dripper).

-I've fully brought into Fellow, picking up a [Stagg EKG](https://fellowproducts.com/products/stagg-ekg-electric-pour-over-kettle) Electric Kettle and [Tally™ Pro](https://fellowproducts.com/products/tally-coffee-scale) scales.
+I've brought into Fellow, picking up a [Stagg EKG](https://fellowproducts.com/products/stagg-ekg-electric-pour-over-kettle) Electric Kettle and [Tally™ Pro](https://fellowproducts.com/products/tally-coffee-scale) scales.

 The coffee bar is getting a bit excessive, but maybe I'll pick up a [Clever Dripper](https://shop.squaremilecoffee.com/products/clever-coffee-dripper) and some sort of [Mokka Pot](https://www.bialetti.com/it_en/shop/caffettiere/caffettiere.html) in the near future.